olwmc/van/README.md

 - Mastery, to me, is:

-    A. Understanding of the topic
+    1. Understanding of the topic

-    B. Ability to correctly apply the topic &| its functionality
+    2. Ability to correctly apply the topic &| its functionality

 * **Dynamic Array (NN)**